515 Tasting Notes

 Bio

 I drink a lot of herbal tea, and the occasional cup of traditional tea here and there.
-I enjoy experimenting with my own blends.
-I also enjoy stories, board games, music, nail polish, philosophy, science, teaching, and faith.
+I enjoy experimenting with my own blends and buying premade blends.
+I also enjoy cooking, stories, board games, music, fashion, philosophy, science, teaching, and faith.

 Flavors I like:

-Tea (unflavored/dessert blacks, dark, floral or flavored oolongs, jasmine green, unflavored/fruity/floral whites)
+Tea – Decaf if possible (unflavored/dessert blacks, dark, floral or flavored oolongs, jasmine green, unflavored/fruity/floral whites)

-Spices (allspice, anise, black pepper, cinnamon, cloves, ginger)
+Spices (allspice, anise, black pepper, cinnamon, cloves, fennel, ginger)

 Fruit(apple, blueberry, fig, grape, grapefruit, honeydew, lemon, lime, mango, orange, pineapple, plum, raspberry, strawberry, tangerine, watermelon)